jadecobra/python_tdd_exercises/source/calculator/calculator_9.rst

 * how to make a test driven development environment
 * how to build a full calculator with TDD
 * how to turn it into a website with Flask

-:ref:`Would you like to deploy the website?<how to deploy a flask app>` or add a database for calculation history?

 -----